 Does the UV kill good bacteria?

 Ultraviolet light does not discriminate about what it destroys.
-If good bacteria pass by the light it will be
+If good bacteria passes by the salt and freshwater UV sterilizer it will be

 destroyed.
 The good bacteria colonized in your filter and along the sides and bottom of your pond are not